 SkillsUSA Minnesota Fall Leadership Conference

-2012 Leadership Conference
+2016 Leadership Conference

 HERE IT IS!!

-The One - The Only – 26th Annual, October 24-27, 2012
+The One - The Only – 30th Annual

-This conference is - without a doubt, the best leadership training available for ALL members and advisors.
+This conference is - without a doubt, the best leadership training available for ALL members and advisors!

-In 1986 Minnesota SkillsUSA held its first Fall Leadership Training Conference.
+In 1986 Minnesota SkillsUSA held its first Fall Leadership Training Professional Conference.
 The success was overwhelming and the conference has become part of the SkillsUSA Minnesota yearly calendar.
 The conference is without a doubt, the best leadership training available for ALL members and advisors.
 It is designed primarily for Chapter Advisors and Chapter Members so that they may take their training back to the local level and build a strong chapter, but everyone is encouraged to attend.
 This conference produces quality SkillsUSA students and quality chapters.
 Many of our state officers and national competitors are veterans of this event.
 This training experience is invaluable for advisors as well as students.